 Celebrating Africa’s Giants Program

-The Anne Innis Dagg Foundation administers this program through our African-based partner Wild Nature Institute (WNI).
-The funding includes the full employment of the AID Foundation Coordinators.
-Our flagship initiative provides resources and a living wage to top performing, post-secondary graduates from Tanzania.
+The Anne Innis Dagg Foundation supports this program through our African-based partner Wild Nature Institute (WNI).
+Our contributions help to fund the employment of the Education Coordinators.
+This initiative provides resources and a living wage to top performing, post-secondary graduates from Tanzania.
 They gain experience working with two highly accomplished scientists doing the largest field study of giraffes in the world.
 The coordinators are from the local community and they understand how important it is to deliver the message of wildlife protection and conservation to the local school children.

 Funding Result:

-Our very first AID Foundation Coordinator, Veila Makundi, implemented the 'Celebrating Africa's Giants' education program for WNI and the 'Living in Harmony With Your Natural Surroundings' education program for PAMS Foundation in primary and secondary schools throughout the Tarangire-Manyara Ecosystem in Tanzania.
-Veila created educational materials, trained teachers, provided classroom instruction, and organized school and community events to celebrate wildlife and nature.
-Veila hails from Morogoro and is currently based at Wild Nature Institute's field office in Mto wa Mbu.
-Strong support for this program allowed us to hire an additional coordinator, Jackline Mlacha.
-Jackline was born and raised in Mto wa Mbu and graduated from the University of Dodoma with a Bachelor of Science degree in Biology.
-Her addition to the team allowed for considerable expansion to the program.
+The very first Education Coordinator, Veila Makundi, implements the 'Celebrating Africa's Giants' education program for WNI and the 'Living in Harmony With Your Natural Surroundings' education program for PAMS Foundation in primary and secondary schools throughout the Tarangire-Manyara Ecosystem in Tanzania.
+Veila creates educational materials, trains teachers, provides classroom instruction, and organizes school and community events to celebrate wildlife and nature.
+Veila hails from Morogoro and is based at Wild Nature Institute's field office in Mto wa Mbu.
+Strong support for this program allowed WNI to hire an Assistant Education Coordinator, Glory Mbuya, from the Kilimanjaro region, who graduated with a degree in Public Relations from St. Augustine University of Tanzania.
+Adding an Assistant Education Coordinator to the team allowed for considerable expansion to the program.